Department Processes Overview

 - Be qualified as either a Tier 1 Local Emerging Small Business or a Tier 2 Local Emerging Small Business.

-Nevada Revised Statute (NRS) requires all public agencies to follow general guidelines as outlined in Chapter 332.
+Nevada Revised Statute (NRS) requires all public agencies to follow general guidelines as outlined in Chapter 332 and when applicable, Chapter 338.

 Late Solicitation Submissions

-It is a vendor's responsibility to ensure that his/her solicitation submissions are received in the Purchasing Department no later than the appointed time and date as specified in the solicitation document.
-Late submissions will not be considered and will be returned unopened to the sender.
+It is a vendor's responsibility to ensure that their solicitation submissions are received in the Purchasing Department no later than the appointed time and date as specified in the solicitation document.
+Late submissions will not be accepted, considered for evaluation/award, and will be returned unopened to the sender.

 All submissions will be date and time stamped as verification that they were (or were not) received prior to the appointed date and time.

-Price quotations are given to the District in confidence and shall not be revealed to any other vendor or unauthorized person before the appointed time and date of closure.
+Solicitation submissions are given to WCSD in confidence and shall not be revealed to any other vendor or unauthorized person before the appointed time and date of closure.
 At that time, prices and terms become part of the public record and are available to any person or business wishing to know them.

 Lowest Responsive & Responsible Bidder

-All responsive (valid) and responsible bids shall be considered for solicitation award.
-The Purchasing staff may take into consideration delivery, terms and conditions, discounts and conformity with the specifications when evaluating submissions to be considered "responsive."
+All responsive (valid) and responsible solicitation submissions shall be considered for solicitation award.
+WCSD may take into consideration delivery, terms and conditions, discounts and conformity with the specifications when evaluating submissions to be considered "responsive."

 Rejection of Solicitation Submissions